Is it better to dance barefoot or in heels?

 Safety is so important when doing this as you don’t want to twist an ankle.
 Use the sturdiest shoes you can find, especially if you are a beginner.
 Remember you are dancing in these shoes so they need to stand up to some use that is beyond the average user.
 Also, consider learning how to pole dance without heels first, then put them on once you have the hang of it, ESPECIALLY if you have no dance experience and need to learn good dance technique.

 There are all kinds of fun pole dancing shoes, from lighted ones to all colors imaginable.

-That solution is Foot Undeez made by Capezio.
 Dancers have long used this dance sandal to protect the feet against blisters, sores, and other wear and tear of being a dancer.

 This shoe fits Pole dancing for exercise as well.
 They will give you the feel of bare feet while protecting your feet during turns, foot drags, pirouettes, and the like.